FFmpeg/FFV1/ffv1.md

 ### In AVI File Format

-The Configuration Record extends the stream format chunk (\`\`AVI \`\`, “hdlr”, “strl”, “strf”) with the ConfigurationRecord bistream.
+The Configuration Record extends the stream format chunk (\`\`AVI \`\`, "hdlr", "strl", "strf") with the ConfigurationRecord bistream.
 See [AVI](#references) for more information about chunks.

 **NumBytes** is defined as the size, in bytes, of the strf chunk indicated in the chunk header minus the size of the stream format structure.

 ### In ISO/IEC 14496-12 (MP4 File Format)

-The Configuration Record extends the sample description box (“moov”, “trak”, “mdia”, “minf”, “stbl”, “stsd”) with a “glbl” box which contains the ConfigurationRecord bitstream.
+The Configuration Record extends the sample description box ("moov", "trak", "mdia", "minf", "stbl", "stsd") with a "glbl" box which contains the ConfigurationRecord bitstream.
 See [ISO14496_12](#references) for more information about boxes.

-**NumBytes** is defined as the size, in bytes, of the “glbl” box indicated in the box header minus the size of the box header.
+**NumBytes** is defined as the size, in bytes, of the "glbl" box indicated in the box header minus the size of the box header.

 ### In NUT File Format

-The codec_specific_data element (in “stream_header” packet) contains the ConfigurationRecord bitstream.
+The codec_specific_data element (in "stream_header" packet) contains the ConfigurationRecord bitstream.
 See [NUT](#references) for more information about elements.

-**NumBytes** is defined as the size, in bytes, of the codec_specific_data element as indicated in the “length” field of codec_specific_data
+**NumBytes** is defined as the size, in bytes, of the codec_specific_data element as indicated in the "length" field of codec_specific_data

 ## Frame